Jesp9025/VMwareFailover/README.md

 If ping fails, it will check if secondary VM is powered up, and if not, will power it up.

-It will then continue in a loop and attempt to see if primary VM is on and pingable.
+It will then continue in a loop and attempt to see if primary VM is on and pingable, and shutdown secondary VM if it is indeed pingable.

 # Why the second IP address on Server1